000jd/LandslidePredictor--Solution-for-Landslide-Risk-Prediction/README.md

 ![Landslide Predictor Banner](images/banner.png)

 **Landslide Predictor** is a comprehensive machine learning project designed to predict landslide risks using synthetic data.
-This solution integrates exploratory data analysis (EDA), advanced machine learning models, a robust data preprocessing pipeline, a flexible training pipeline with optional hyperparameter tuning, a FastAPI-based prediction API, and plans for a Streamlit app for interactive deployment.
+This solution integrates advanced machine learning models, a robust data preprocessing pipeline, a flexible training pipeline with optional hyperparameter tuning, a FastAPI-based prediction API, and  a frontend app for interactive deployment.
 By leveraging features such as terrain characteristics (e.g., elevation, slope), rainfall patterns, soil properties, and human activity, the project provides a scalable framework for landslide risk assessment.

 ## Features